EmpPowiUDE/NovalandGuide/docs/source/DataCollection.rst

 oTree Hub
 ==================================
 There are several ways to upload the project to Heroku.
-The easiest way is to use "oTree Hub".
-[@Raphael: Hier bitte schon oTree Hub mit dem Text verlinken] oTree Hub is a tool aimed at simplifying the development and deployment process of oTree-based studies.
+The easiest way is to use `oTree Hub <https://www.otreehub.com>`_. oTree Hub is a tool aimed at simplifying the development and deployment process of oTree-based studies.

 If you don't have a Heroku account or your account is not connected to oTree Hub.
 Then this must be done before you can upload your project to Heroku using oTree Hub.

+.. _data-collection-page:

 Upload your project on oTree Hub:
 ________________________________